yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 en: We saw an example with `<C-v>`.
 en: There is also `v` and `V`.
-en: Once the selection made, you can:
+en: Once the selection has been made, you can:
 en:
-en: - `J` → join all lines together.
+en: - `J` → join all the lines together.
 en: - `<` (resp. `>`) → indent to the left (resp. to the right).
 en: - `=` → auto indent
 fr: On a déjà vu un exemple avec `<C-V>`.